-Shubina, Galina Konstantinovna
+Shubina, Galina Konstantinova

-Born Voronezh, Russian Empire, 1902; died Moscow, 1980
+Born 1902, Voronezh, Russian Empire; died 1980, Moscow, USSR

-Her poster designs typically incorporated smiling Soviet citizens of varied generations and cherubic, energetic children.
-These kinds of Illustrations, while part of the Socialist Realist dogma relegated upon artistic culture in the Soviet Union before World War II, became a significant hallmark of her style.
-In 1948, she was awarded a Diploma of the 1st Degree at the International Poster Exhibition in Vienna.
+Her poster designs typically incorporated smiling citizens of varied generations and cherubic, energetic children.
+These Illustrations, while part of the Socialist Realist dogma relegated upon artistic culture in the Soviet Union before the Second World War, became a hallmark of her style.
+In 1948, she was awarded a 1st Diploma prize at the International Poster Exhibition in Vienna.
 In the 1970s, Shubina focused on easel painting and moved away from poster design.

 Sources & Citations

-Klaus Vashik and Nina Baburina, Real'nost' utopii: Iskusstvo Russkogo plakat XX veka (Moscow: Progress-Traditsia, 2003), 116, 117, 131, 149.
+Vashik, K., & Baburina, N. (2003).
+Real'nost' utopii: Iskusstvo Russkogo plakat XX veka.
+Moscow: Progress-Traditsia. (pp. 116, 117, 131, 149).

 Snopkov, A. E., et al. (2006).
 Classic Russian posters.
 Moskva: Kontakt-Kulʹtura. (p.
 113).

 Glushko, N. N., et al. (2007).
 Deti-nashe budushchee.
 Moskva: Rossiiskaia knizhnaia palata. (p.
 154).